Ak0sTib0r/UnderGrad/README.md

 #### Step 8: Configure VS Code Settings

 Open VS Code settings (bottom left corner), click the JSON icon in the top right corner of the navigation bar.
 You should now be in a file called 'setting.json'.
-Paste the following in this file:
+Check to see if the following is included in this file (if it isn't, copy and paste from here):

 ```json
 {